Quick Answer

 - An inverse fund can lose money even when the index declines over a multi-day period, because daily-reset compounding pushes returns away from the stated multiple.

-- ETN and structured-product principal protection is only as good as the issuer's creditworthiness.
-On issuer default the investor is an unsecured creditor who may recover little.
+- A structured product's principal protection is only as good as the issuer's creditworthiness, and only applies if held to maturity.
+On issuer default the investor is an unsecured creditor who may recover little; ETNs carry the same issuer credit risk but do not offer principal protection as a feature.

 - Structured products are buy-and-hold to maturity; early sale can return far less than face value, and the initial estimated value is usually below the purchase price.